-The Huon Valley and Channel is one of the most charming regions in Tasmania playing host to a growing wine and cider industry and a place where the old Tasmania meets the new.
+The Huon Valley and our far southern areas are one of the most charming regions in Tasmania playing host to a growing wine and cider industry and a place where the old Tasmania meets the new.

 The Huon Valley and Channel region is a picturesque drive starting 40 minutes south of Hobart with plenty of interesting towns to explore.
 Huonville is the main centre of the region and is situated on the Huon River, nearby is Franklin and further south the towns of Geeveston, Dover and Southport.
 On the channel side you can visit the towns of Cygnet, Kettering, Woodbridge all surrounding the Snug Tiers.